shotgunsoftware/developer.shotgunsoftware.com/docs/README.md

 - `ja` - Japanese translated content.
 - `ko` - Korean translated content.
 - `zh_CN` - Chinese translated content.
+- `all_langs` - Content which is intended for all languages (usually in english) should go here.
 - `images` - All images should be located in the images subfolder structure.
 - `_data/en`, `_data/ja`, ... - Site metadata (e.g. landing page content), organized by language.